Subfertility

 Subfertility: When Pregnancy Takes Longer Than Expected

-You should consider seeing a gynaecologist if:
+When Should You Get Help?You should see a gynaecologist if:

 • You’ve been trying to conceive for over 12 months (or 6 months if over 35)

-• You have irregular, painful, or absent periods
+• You have irregular, painful or absent periods

 • You have a known gynaecological condition (e.g. endometriosis, PCOS)